Learning Navigation Behaviors End-to-End with AutoRL: RESULTS

+AutoRL has near perfect success rate, 98.7\% on average, across all three environments (Fig. \ref{fig:genSuccPF}), and is the only method that can transfer to unseen, large, real building sized environments.
+PF with AutoRL is 11\% more successful than hand tuned policy that has average success rate of 88.3\%; and 23\% more successful than best non-learned baseline (PRM-DWA with 80\% success rate).
+PRM-APF is consistently under performing.
+The primary failure causes for both PRM-APF and PRM-DWA are wall collisions and getting stuck in a local minimum, especially when the guidance path generated by PRM is close to obstacles, which creates a local minimum \cite{chiang2015path}.
+PRM-RL performs worse than PRM-DWA and AutoRL, since it does not use hyperparameter tuning.

-Curiously, the hand-tuned policy creates longer trajectories length than shaped one.
+Curiously, the hand-tuned policy creates longer trajectories than the AutoRL one.
 Inspecting the trajectories (Fig. \ref{fig:nonShapedPF}), it is clear that DDPG learns completely different behaviors under the two parameterizations.
-The shaped policy exhibits smooth, forward moving behavior while the hand-tuned policy alternates between forward and reverse motion, resulting in a twirling behavior with longer path length.
+The AutoRL policy exhibits smooth, forward-moving behavior while the hand-tuned policy alternates between forward and reverse motion, resulting in a twirling behavior with longer paths.
 Since the 220 degree field of view lidar cannot detect obstacles in the back, the twirling behavior has a lower success rate.